Planning a city break to the capital of the USA? Grab Our guide to the Perfect Weekend in Washington DC (including local’s tips & things to do)!

 International Spy Museum

 These interactive, first-person spy artifacts from all over the world will excite the children in your party or even the inner child in you!
 This state-of-the-art facility is more than 5,500 square feet and is stocked full of high-tech international spy gear and exhibits.
 Watch a number of short films showing the history and elements of spycraft before testing your hand at a number of puzzles and mind games to see how good of a spy you would make!
+(Be sure to grab your ticket before you arrive).

 National Archives Building